beschasny/runup/README.md

 Exact dimensions may vary depending on your specific board, so remember: **measure twice, cut once**.
 Each button rod should extend roughly **1-2 mm** above the front surface of the enclosure, because if the rods are too short or too tall, pressing them will be difficult.

 Once you have finished sizing the rods, use a utility knife to make small recesses on the bottom side of each rod — this will make them more stable when mounted on the MFS buttons.
-Then slide a heat-shrink tube onto each rod (inner diameter **6 mm**), leaving about **3 mm** length exposed at the top, and use a lighter to shrink the tube.
+Then slide a heat-shrink tube onto each rod (inner diameter **6 mm**), leaving about **3 mm** length exposed at the top and use a lighter to shrink the tube.
 This will hold the rods in place so they won't fall out if you turn your device upside down.

 ![Assembly step 3: Preparing the button rods](docs/assembly/step-3-button-rods.png)